ni-c/photocake/README.md

 Depending on your webservers speed and the size and number of JPGs you put in the Images/ folder, it may be a good idea to increase your *max_execution_time* in php.ini (Parsing 40 jpg-images (23 MB) took six minutes on my webserver).

+## References

+Inspired by the [pixelpost](http://www.pixelpost.org/) photoblog app and the [The World in 35mm](http://www.pixelpost.org/extend/templates/the-world-in-35mm/) template.

 ## License

 The license under which *photocake* is released is the [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) (or later) from the Free Software Foundation.